 To view previous releases, select one from the dropdown box:

-The change in employment was attributable to an increase in full-time employment (7,900) partially offset by a decrease in part-t...
+The change in employment was largely attributable to an increase in part-time employment (+1,800) and a smaller gain in full-time employment (+200).
+Note that chang...

 View complete article..